aionnetwork/aion-unity-poc/blockade/README.md

 ## Set up the PoS mining

-1. Deploy the staking registry contract, using script at `../solidity/`:
+1. Deploy the staking registry contract, using script at `../solidity/` (Note: you may need to change the port number):

     ```
     node deploy.js deploy